PamixSun/pamixsun.github.io/_posts/2015-8-31-roc-analysis-tool-with-delongs-method.markdown

 one due to its simplicity of implementation in practice.
 Recently, we have reduced the time complexity of DeLong’s algorithm from quadratic down to linearithmic order, based on an equivalent relationship between the Heaviside function and mid-ranks of samples.

-In this post, I release our sourse codes and expect them to be helpful for researchers who using AUC as a tool in their work.
+In this post, I will release the sourse codes of the two algorithms that mentioned in our paper, and then give a brief introduction of a ROC analysis tool that published in my github page.

+**Soure codes**

+Since our method is based on the relationship between Heaviside function and mid-ranks of samples, the first step is to calculate the mid-ranks.
+Below is the MATLAB code to acheive that.
+The input of this function, namely, $x$, is a one by $N$ vector, and the output is the corresponding mid-ranks.

-**Algorithm 1: Procedure of Calculating Mid-ranks**
+*Algorithm 1: Procedure of Calculating Mid-ranks*

     function T = midrank(x)
     %MIDRANK